The views expressed by the host on this show, documented to be almost always right, 99.3% of the time.

 Hi, Rush.

-Uh I'm a longtime listener, and it's the first time I've ever called.
+I'm a longtime listener, and it's the first time I've ever called.

 Thank you very much.

-Uh appreciate you speaking from the heart of this country and representing people like me who really don't have a voice as you do, so thank you so much.
+I appreciate you speaking from the heart of this country and representing people like me who really don't have a voice as you do.

 You're more than welcome, sir.

-And they represent people like myself who don't care what the color of the man's skin.
+I don't have a racist bone in my body, and I know a lot of people, and they represent people like myself who don't care what the color of the man's skin.

 But we have to, I have to say, and I'm beginning to see it in myself.

-It's like we can't say anything, we can't do anything without being labeled a racist.
+We can't do anything without being labeled a racist.

-No, that's that's not why they're doing it.
+No, that's not why they're doing it.

 That's not why they're doing it.

-And I address this in my Wall Street Journal Op-Ed tomorrow.
+And I address this in my Wall Street Journal op-ed tomorrow.

 What's happening here is that the subject of race is being used as a sledgehammer to silence opposition to liberalism.

-It's not designed to silence opposition to black people or any of that, it's being used to frighten people into shutting up and not opposing Obama, not opposing any liberal advancement of their ideas.
+It's being used to frighten people into shutting up and not opposing Obama, not opposing any liberal advancement of their ideas.

-It's a cancer in our country, and it is growing, it is being used specifically for that reason.
+It's a cancer in our country, and it is growing.

 Because remember now, a lot of these idiots on this side who follow the leadership of the left already think you are.

-Just by virtue of being a conservative, Joe.
+Just by virtue of being a conservative, Joe, they don't need any more proof.

 They said it's not up to us to find that out.